-Pregnancy stages, registry must-haves, labor and delivery advice, breastfeeding tips, newborn care techniques, postpartum life — phew!
+Pregnancy stages, registry must-haves, labor and delivery advice, breastfeeding tips, newborn care techniques, and postpartum life.
+Phew!
 A lot goes into feeling prepared for pregnancy, birth, and life with a newborn.
-As a first-time mom, I spent a lot of my nine months of pregnancy attempting to understand pregnancy and baby prepping through reading blogs and books, talking to other mamas, and even attending a few classes.
+As a first-time mom, I spent a lot of my pregnancy reading blogs and books, talking to other mamas, and attending classes to help me feel more prepared for life with a baby.

 From childbirth to newborn care, these three pregnancy classes offer practical tools, guidance, and confidence as you prepare for life with your baby.